sgkeasley/periodic_table/README.md

 ## Periodic Table

-**To create a periodic table using responsive design, and replace it with an image when the browser window becomes too small.**
+**This project uses a responsive design grid to create a Periodic Table where all elements respond to changing window size, replacing the grid with an image when the window reaches a minimum size.**

 **Contents**
 * periodic_table.html